sheynkman-lab/Long-Read-Proteogenomics/AWStoZenodo.md

 bash upload_to_zenodo.sh
  ```

-ii.
+## Download and Reconstruct

-## downloading from Zenodo
+Now that the files are in Zenodo, we can download them and reconstruct the files as necessary

 i.
-Using Lifebit's CloudOS system, start a `jupyterlab notebook` (), with 1500 GB.
+Using Lifebit's CloudOS system, start a `jupyterlab notebook` (`2 CPUs with 16 GB RAM`), with 1500 GB.

 ii.
 Start a `bash command shell`